openedx/paragon/README.md

 ### Coverage

-Paragon measures code coverage using Jest's built-in `--coverage` flag (which I believe uses istanbul under the hood) and report it via [Coveralls](https://coveralls.io/github/edx/paragon).
+Paragon measures code coverage using Jest's built-in `--coverage` flag and report it via [Codecov](https://codecov.io/gh/edx/paragon).
 Shoot for 100% test coverage on your PRs, but use your best judgment if you're really struggling to cover those last few lines.
 At the very least, don't *reduce* total coverage.
-Coveralls will fail your build if your PR reduces coverage.
+Codecov will fail your build if your PR reduces coverage.

 ## Semantic Release